-If you are looking for a Saint Patrick's Day craft that doesn't involve rainbows or a leprechaun then you've come to the right place.
+If you are looking for a St. Patrick's Day craft that doesn't involve rainbows or a leprechaun then you've come to the right place.
 Don't get me wrong, we love us some rainbows, pots of gold and Lucky Charms, and we have done plenty of activities involving those things.
-Today's Saint Patrick Day activity does not.
-It's a little more subdued and will be a great addition to your Saint Patrick's Day decorating.
+Today's kids activity does not.
+This St. Patrick's Day Votive is a little more subdued and will be a great addition to your holiday decorating.

 You will need: